Practical randomness amplification and privatisation with implementations on quantum computers: Main tools and ingredients

+As the security criterion, we ask that \cite{portmann2014cryptographic,renner2008security} the joint state of the user (describing the random numbers that are generated at the output of the protocol) and of the adversary is essentially indistinguishable from a state in which the user's state is uniform and uncorrelated to the adversary's:

-in which $\bar{\unit}_U$ denote the (normalised) identity state on the user's side, from which the final output of the protocol is obtained, and $||.||_1$ is the trace distance.
-For example, in the trivial case $\eps_{sec}=1$, there is no constraint on the joint quantum state $\rho_{UE}$ of the user and adversary, which may therefore be correlated.
-Condition \eqref{sec_def} reflects the requirement that the adversary's system $E$ be uncorrelated to the system $U$ held by the user and that the state of the user also is the uniform one, i.e. privacy and randomness as discussed above.
-The security parameter $\eps_{sec} \in [0,1]$ quantifies how indistinguishable the actual joint state $\rho_{UE}$ is from the ideal one $\bar{\unit}_U \otimes \rho_E$ -- even to an adversary possessing information $H$ and $Q$ about the devices.
-Note that the adversary is only assumed to respect the laws of quantum physics and is otherwise unbounded -- it may for example posses a powerful quantum computer.
+in which $\cal{U}$ denotes the system of the user, $\cal{E}$ the one of the adversary, $\bar{\unit}_{\cal{U}}$ the (normalised) identity state on the user's side, and $||.||_1$ is the trace distance.
+The security of the protocol is conditioned on the probability of not aborting, $1-p_{abort}$.
+As an example, when the protocol does not abort and in the trivial case $\eps_{sec}=1$, there is no constraint on the joint quantum state $\rho_{\cal{UE}}$ of the user and adversary, which may therefore be correlated.
+Condition \eqref{sec_def} reflects the requirement that the adversary's system $\cal{E}$ be uncorrelated to the system $\cal{U}$ held by the user and that the state of the user is the uniform one, i.e. privacy and uniformity as discussed above.
+The security parameter $\eps_{sec} \in [0,1]$ quantifies the joint probability of not aborting and the probability of distinguishing the joint state $\rho_{\cal{UE}}$ from the ideal one $\bar{\unit}_{\cal{U}} \otimes \rho_{\cal{E}}$\,---\,even to an extremely powerful adversary possessing information $h$ and $Q$ about the quantum device (see Fig. \ref{Fig:DIRAsetup}).
+Note that the adversary is only assumed to respect the laws of quantum physics and is otherwise unbounded.
+It may for example possess a powerful futuristic quantum computer.\\